What are proteins?

 Some people follow high-protein diets when they are on an exercise regime or are trying to lose weight.
 They may consume extra protein by drinking protein shakes or supplements.

 Elite athletes may need extra protein, but most people in Australia already get enough in their everyday diet.
-Your body can't store protein — any protein you don't use leaves your body as waste.
+Your body cannot store protein — any protein you do not use leaves your body as waste.

 The best way to build muscle, if that's your goal, is to exercise.
 The best foods to help fuel your muscles are ones containing carbohydrates.